xvik/dropwizard-guicey/src/doc/docs/concepts.md

 In dropwizard bundles are helpful not just for extracting re-usable extensions, but for separation of application logic.

-In guicey, you don't need to write registration code with enabled classpath scan, don't need to configure much at all.
+In guicey, you don't need to write registration code and with enabled [classpath scan](guide/scan.md), don't need to configure much at all.
 This makes guicy bundles mostly usable for 3rd party integrations (or core modules extraction for large projects), where you can't (and should not) rely on class path scan and must declare all installers and extensions manually.

-Guicey itself comes with multiple bundles:

-* [Core installers bundle](guide/bundles.md#core-installers-bundle) - installers, enabled by default
-* [Web installers bundle](guide/bundles.md#web-installers-bundle) - web annotations installers for servlets and filters, enabled by default
-* [HK2/guice scope diagnostic bundle](guide/bundles.md#hk2-debug-bundle) - enables instantiation tracking to catch extensions instantiation by both (or just not intended) DI

-Many bundles are in extension modules.
+Many bundle examples could be found in [extension modules](guide/modules.md).

 ### Bundles lookup